Who We Are

 Our portfolio currently comprises of:

-• indirect interests in four large, highly prospective petroleum exploration licences (“PELs“) in the Orange Basin, offshore Namibia, including an indirect carried interest in PEL083, home of the world class Mopane discoveries that were made in 2023 and 2024, as well as indirect interests in PELs 79, 87 and 90;
+- Indirect interests in 4 large, highly prospective petroleum exploration licences (“PELs“) in the Orange Basin, offshore Namibia, including an indirect carried interest in PEL 83, home of the world class Mopane discoveries that were made in 2023 and 2024, as well as indirect interests in PELs 79, 87 and 90;

-• an indirect interest in one PEL offshore Namibia in the Walvis Basin (PEL082), and one PEL onshore Namibia in the Waterberg Basin (PEL103);
+- Indirect interest in one PEL offshore Namibia in the Walvis Basin (PEL 82), and one PEL onshore Namibia in the Waterberg Basin (PEL103);

-Our shares are traded on TSX-V in Canada under the symbol “SEI”, on AIM in the United Kingdom under the symbol “SEI”, and on the OTCQX in the United States under the symbol “SEUSF”.
+Our shares are traded on TSX-V in Canada under the symbol “SEI”, in the United Kingdom on the LSE under the symbol “SEI”, in the U.S. on the OTCQX under the symbol “SEUSF”.

 BUSINESS HIGHLIGHTS